 Off the Grid Rentals offers teardrop trailers and rooftop tents out of Mesa, Arizona and Laguna Hills, California.
 Specifically built for off-road terrain, these towable living spaces are tougher than they look.
 Founder Nizar Najm, a father of three, wanted to give his customers access to luxury camping tools like their trailers and tents, as well as fridges, freezers, and compact generators, without having to deal with the costs of ownership.
 Though the business idea was sparked during a family camping trip, these rugged camping trailers are definitely worthy of your next big friendventure–they’d be perfect for a week of climbing in nearby Joshua Tree.
 From $100/night.

-These companies take the AirBnB model and apply it to adventure vehicles.
+These companies take the Airbnb model and apply it to adventure vehicles.
 From perfectly stocked livable camper vans to classic RVs and trailers, you can find just about anything you need.
-Trailer Made also connects their users to primo camping sites on often-private land that other members own or manage and rent out to enterprising travelers.
-Outdoorsy emphasizes the benefits of peer-to-peer renting: when you’re renting a livable van from another outdoorsperson, they might have a kayak or two they’ll throw in for an extra $100.
+Trailermade also connects their users to primo camping sites on often-private land that other members own or manage and rent out to enterprising travelers.
+Outdoorsy, Campanda, and Turo give you all the benefits of peer-to-peer renting: when you’re renting a livable van from another outdoorsperson, they might have a kayak or two they’ll throw in for an extra $100.
 Got a dog?
 No worries–with so many options, you’re bound to find the right, pet-friendly person to rent from.
+If you’re in the US and you want to finally drive that Mitsubishi Delica you’ve long drooled over, one of these peer-to-peer options is a good bet.

 Note on rentals and rates: Some of these companies don’t include insurance in their daily rates.
 Most rental services will equip you with everything you need in the kitchen and provide bedding as well.
 Others will set you up with tents, sleeping bags, headlamps, and other adventure gear.
-Keep an eye on the amenities as you plan your next adventure!
+Keep an eye on the amenities as you plan your next adventure.
+Prices accurate at time of publication.